-Creativity fuels the ability to problem-solve, innovate, and explore new and unfamiliar areas.
+Creativity fuels the ability to problem-solve, innovate, and explore new areas.
 It is the hallmark of ingenuity, which leads to successes in the world of art, science, and technology.
 Children who are encouraged to think creatively have higher self-esteem and motivation.

 TIPS FOR NURTURING CREATIVE MINDS

 Below are tips and suggestions for nurturing your child’s imagination and creativity:

 One of the common issue with today’s millennials is their exposure to mobile screen time.
 It may keep them busy and may give you a false sense of smartness but such exposure is not required at such a young age.
 Hence, We must encourage the child to spend some time in nature.
 The benefits of nature for child development are endless.
 Because nature is ever-changing, it provides countless opportunities for discovery, creativity, and problem-solving.
 The natural world inspires children to think, question, make suppositions, and develop creative minds.
 Children can draw in the sand, make designs with twigs, build forts with branches, or simply lie on the ground and look up at the sky.

 When your child invents a scenario, he tries on lots of different roles and organizes his thoughts while developing social and verbal skills.
 Encourage your child to play house, doctor, zoo, farm, space station, school, or store.
 Join in the imaginative play by taking on a role yourself.
 Play with puppets (can make simple puppets by putting your hand in a sock).
 Let your child lead your playtime together.
 If your child is into superheroes, think of the power your child might want as his own superpower feeling.
 Consider having your child create a new superhero!